menu icon

 I love Japanese knot bags because the opening closes naturally when worn; the smaller handle covers it, eliminating the need for clasps, zippers, or traditional closures.

-I've had many cute ideas for novelty crochet bags, like my crochet frog bag and crochet orange bag, but I rarely make bags in the round.
+I've had many cute ideas for novelty crochet bags, like my crochet frog bag and crochet orange bag, but I wanted to make a something more akin to a tote bag this time, just not an actual tote lol.
 Designing a Japanese knot bag crochet pattern has been on my list, and I'm thrilled with how it turned out!
+It works well with my Cherry Blossom Coaster Pattern too!
+You can sew 2 coasters together and create a little pouch that hangs off the side for your ear buds!

 I aimed to create a look inspired by Mount Fuji with a small crochet cherry blossom tree, and I think the inspiration is clearly visible!